seanpatton1/History-Acoustic-and-Electric-Guitar/README.md

 * As a customer, I want the option to get more information on the subject if I want to learn more.

-    - You can sign up for the newsletter to get the most uptodate information
+    - You can sign up for the newsletter to get the most up-to-date information

-* As a customer, I want to be able to see examples of the instruments sound to get a better idea of how they sound when played proffesionally.
+* As a customer, I want to be able to see examples of the instruments sound to get a better idea of how they sound when played professionally.

-    - The videos on this website have multiple applications and these videos show top level proffesionals play the instrument
+    - The videos on this website have multiple applications and these videos show top level professionals play the instrument

 * As a customer, I want to find social media links to potential sources of information outwith the website.